 Fort Burgoyne

-A scheduled ancient monument and wildlife haven nestled beside Dover Castle
+A secluded ancient monument and wildlife haven nestled beside Dover Castle

 Overlooking the White Cliffs of Dover and Britain’s busiest ferry port, Fort Burgoyne was acquired by the Land Trust in 2014, with the vision of making the site a key part of the community once more.